antoinekrull/cute-whales/README.md

 # Cute-whales Project
 **A small project exploring the potential connection between deaths and temperature, conducted by Antoine Krull, Danja Bauer and Synne Trettenes for the course Foundation of Data Engineering 2023 at INSA Lyon.**

+## How to run?
+### Let's run the docker image.

+1. Make sure Docker Desktop is running.
+2. Run `mkdir -p ./dags ./logs ./plugins ./config` and `echo -e "AIRFLOW_UID=$(id -u)" > .env`
+3. Run `docker-compose up airflow-init`, run database migrations and create the first user account.
+4. Build and run the environment using the `docker-compose up`.
+5. In a new terminal, run `docker ps` to get the mongo container id and copy this.
+6. In the `dag.py` file on line 29, paste your mongo container id.
+7. Connect to the airflow dashboard `localhost:8080`, where username and password are `airflow`
+8. Add a connection to the postgreSQL database by navigating to Admin -> Connections, then click the blue `+`.

+Then put in the following data:

+* Name - postgres_db
+* Conn type -postgres
+* Host - db
+* Port - 5432
+* Database - postgres
+* Username - test
+* Password - test

+### For the production phase:
+1. Make sure you've got jupyter notebook installed or install it using `pip install notebook`
+2. Open a terminal and navigate to the right repo
+3. Run `jupyter notebook` to acces the production.ipynb-file If you cannot acces this file just run production.py

 ## Table of contents
 - [Introduction](#introduction)
 - [Data Sources](#data-sources)